jetbrains-academy/rustlings-course/Introduction/Getting started/Installation/task.md

 ### Verification of Rust installation

-The EduTools platform provides you with all of the tools you might need to complete this course and start writing in Rust.

-Anyway, if you ever need to set up the environment in a system lacking IntelliJ platform below are few advices what you should check before the work.
+You need to set up the environment in a system below are few things which you should check before the work.

-You can skip them for now and return in a case of need.

 <details><summary>Verification of rustup</summary>